gorsnehal/RoboND-Term1-P3-Perception/RoboND-Perception-Project-Snehal Gor v1.0.md

 cloud_filtered = passthrough.filter()
 ```

-4. RANSAC plane fitting done to identify table (ractangle / plane) surface.
+4. RANSAC plane fitting done to identify table (rectangle / plane) surface.
 Once table identified, negative of it provides objects on the table.

 ```